Johnstown, Kansas

 Johnstown is a ghost town in McPherson County, Kansas, United States.

 History

 Johnstown had a post office from the 1880s until 1904.

 Education

 The community is served by Smoky Valley USD 400 public school district.

+Transportation

+The Union Pacific Railroad formerly provided passenger rail service along a route from Salina to McPherson.
+Johnstown saw multiple daily passenger trains until at least 1929 with mixed train service until at least 1959.
+As of 2025, the nearest passenger rail station is located in Newton, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.